by Tammy Taylor

 One year we made homemade pasta sauce & spaghetti and placed it all in stainless-steel spaghetti strainers.
 Sometimes we’ll package our goods in an appropriate-themed container such as a casserole dish or like last year, these fun colorful chunky shelf storage baskets.
 Even the filler was repurposed & I previously wrote about presenting low-waste gift baskets.

-For larger gifts we have these Santa Sacks that are used for our grandbabies’ gifts.
+For larger gifts we have *Santa Sacks that are used for our grandbabies’ gifts.
 A quick tie of the cord, attach a fun to/from label and these gifts are ready to go!
 We also have mammoth-sized stockings that we use in much the same way.
+The grandbabies know to return these wrapping bags when they’ve opened their gifts.

 For really large gifts I have a Christmas-themed fleece-backed tablecloth.
 It’s not often that I need wrapping this large so if it’s not needed for a large gift I use it to cover the storage box that our Christmas decorations are stored in.